 - More prestigious: Has the Zeiss luxury appeal, which ensures a high resale value.

-If the number of relative strengths (bullet points above) is taken as a guide, the ZX1 comes out slightly ahead of the 1DX Mark II (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1DX Mark II comes out slightly ahead of the ZX1 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 This is why hands-on reviews by experts are important.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.